Should I Use Payday Loans to Pay Gambling Debt?

 In theory, payday loans exist to help consumers make ends meet when they need temporary help in a short amount of time.
 In practice, this type of fast and easy-to-get credit products are the only option – apart from loan sharks – for thousands of individuals and families, up and down the country, who need money “now”, and are unable to obtain a loan from the bank.

 With strict terms and extremely high interest rates, payday loans can easily spiral out of control.
-For many borrowers, the payday loan is simultaneously the lifeline that keeps their heating on, and the chain that will keep them prisoners to an endless and growing debt nightmare.
+For many borrowers, the payday loan is simultaneously the lifeline that keeps their heating on, and the chain that will keep them, prisoners, to an endless and growing debt nightmare.

 Adding gambling to the equation

 In 2017, 53% of UK payday loan customers borrowed money to pay for living expenses, including groceries and utility bills.
-When we add a gambling addiction to this very unbalanced equation, the end result is nothing short of a personal catastrophe.
+When we add gambling addiction to this very unbalanced equation, the end result is nothing short of a personal catastrophe.
 And no, it cannot simply be chalked up to misspending or poor planning of personal finances.
 The real causes go much deeper.

-Individuals living with a gambling addiction don’t place a bet because they enjoy the game, or because they’re having a laugh with their mates at the pub.
+Individuals living with gambling addiction don’t place a bet because they enjoy the game, or because they’re having a laugh with their mates at the pub.
 In fact, they usually feel quite isolated, and do it because they’re compelled to satisfy an uncontrollable urge – they just have to do it.
 In this process, anyone can get desperate enough to turn to payday loans as the solution to fund their sports bets, their online poker, their slot machines, or any other form of gambling.

 Problem gamblers can easily find themselves in vicious cycles of borrowing to pay gambling tabs, forcing them to borrow more to cover newer debts.
 This is extremely dangerous, and can quickly lead to an unmanageable vicious cycle of debt and financial loss.
 The problem can be life-threatening, as troubling stories like that of Ryan Myers highlight.
 Mr Myers took his life in 2016, after falling into thousands of pounds of gambling debt and turning to payday loans as a last resort.